Mirza Delibašić: Club career

-Mirza Delibašić, nicknamed Kinđe, led his club Bosna to the EuroLeague Championship in 1979.
-He played his first games at age of 15 for KK Sloboda Dita, Tuzla's basketball club.
+Delibašić, nicknamed Kinđe, led his club Bosna to the EuroLeague Championship in 1979.
+He played his first games aged 15 for KK Sloboda Dita, Tuzla's basketball club.
 Three years later, in 1971, he signed a contract with KK Bosna.

 After leaving Bosna, Delibašić went to the Spanish Primera División, where he ended up being considered one of the best players ever to play for Real Madrid, along with the likes of Juan Corbalán, Wayne Brabender, Fernando Martín Espina, Fernando Romay, Dražen Petrović, and Arvydas Sabonis.

 In his club career, he won numerous titles in European club competitions.
-In addition to having played together for their Yugoslav national team, Mirza Delibašić and Dražen Dalipagić, also played together with Real Madrid.
-Their performance in a 1983 European Champions Cup game versus Cibona, in Zagreb, is only one of the many highlights of their careers.
+In addition to having played together for their Yugoslav national team, Delibašić and Dražen Dalipagić, also played together at Real Madrid.
+Their performance in a 1983 European Champions Cup game against Cibona in Zagreb, is only one of the many highlights of their careers.
 In that game, Delibašić scored 26 points and Dalipagić 33.
 The game appropriately finished with a two-on-one fast-break, with Delibašić making a behind-the-back fake pass to Dalipagić, and passing by a defender for a two-handed dunk at the buzzer.
-Cibona's fans put aside their team's loss in the game, and showed their appreciation for the Bosnian stars performances, with a standing ovation at the end of the game.
+Cibona's fans put aside their team's loss in the game, and showed their appreciation for their performances, with a standing ovation at the end of the game.

 Career ending

 In early summer 1983, twenty-nine-year-old Delibašić left Real Madrid and signed with the Italian League club JuveCaserta coached by his former Bosna mentor Bogdan Tanjević.

 In August 1983, the team went for preseason training and conditioning to the town of Bormio in the Italian Alps.
 Following the gruelling altitude training, after coming back south to Caserta, Delibašić suffered a near-fatal brain hemorrhage that would turn out to be career-ending.
 With Delibašić in critical condition, a private plane was immediately organized to airlift him to the Military Medical Academy (VMA) in Belgrade where he was hospitalized for months.
-He survived and recovered, but not enough to return to playing professional basketball thus forcing him to retire from playing basketball effective immediately at only the age of twenty nine.
+He survived and recovered, but not enough to return to playing professional basketball thus being forced into retirement effective immediately at only the age of twenty nine.

 National team career

-En route to a place among the greatest European players, Mirza Delibašić won every major FIBA tournament with the senior Yugoslavian national basketball team, including: the Summer Olympic Games gold medal, at the 1980 Summer Olympics, EuroBasket gold two times (1975 and 1977), and the FIBA World Cup gold at the 1978 FIBA World Championship.
+En route to a place among the greatest European players, Delibašić won every major FIBA tournament with the senior Yugoslavia national team, including: the gold medal at the 1980 Summer Olympics, EuroBasket gold two times (1975 and 1977), and the FIBA World Cup gold at the 1978 FIBA World Championship.